karpathy/arxiv-sanity-preserver/README.md

 ### Processing pipeline

-Right now this project requires code reading and getting your hands dirty.
-I tried to keep it relatively clean, but I do encourage you to skim each script when you run it.
+I tried to keep the project code relatively clean, but I do encourage you to skim each script when you run it.
+There are a few magic numbers here and there.
 In order, the processing pipeline is:

 1. Run `fetch_papers.py` to query arxiv API and create a file `db.p` that contains all information for each paper
 2. Run `download_pdf.py`, which iterates over all papers in parsed pickle and downloads the papers into folder `pdf`